Windy City Media Group Frontpage News

 I also want to make sure we continue to pass ordinances to protect the LGBTQ community.
 In my first term, I worked with the LGBTQ caucus in the city council to make sure we had equal access to public facilities by passing the Bathroom Access Ordinance.
 This most recent term, I worked as a chief sponsor with the LGBTQ caucus to pass the Bodily Autonomy Sanctuary City Ordinance.
 What that ordinance says is the City of Chicago would not use its law enforcement resources to work with outside agencies whether they be in the state of Missouri or Indiana to prosecute individuals who were seeking, receiving or providing trans-affirming care.
 I think we need to be vigilant.

-WCT: What will you do to address the growing numbers of Black and Brown trans women who are attacked, assaulted and murdered in Chicago?
+WCT: What will you do to hasten or eliminate the growing numbers of Black and Brown trans women who are attacked, assaulted and murdered in Chicago?

 CRR: Chicago has an ugly history of trans femicide.
 Our trans siblings have faced so much violence which is why we need to provide more resources to trans serving organizations and directly to the trans community to make sure they are safe and have the things they need to survive and thrive.